metablaster/WindowsFirewallRuleset/Rules/IPv6/Outbound/README.md

 # Outbound directory

-Root directory for all outbound IPv6 firewall rules
+Root directory of all outbound IPv6 firewall rules